skailasa/pyrsvd/README.md

 ## Benchmark

-Benchmarked for 'thin' and 'tall' matrices, versus NumPy implementation on a 8th generation Inel i7 CPU and an NVidia Quadro RTX 3000 Mobile GPU, including data transfer times.
+Benchmarked for 'thin' and 'tall' matrices, versus NumPy implementation on a 8th generation Intel i7 CPU and an NVidia Quadro RTX 3000 Mobile GPU, including data transfer times.
 Obviiously performance will be improved when running directly on GPU data!

 ### 1) Dense Matrix